 (a) The plot formed (1:11-14)

 (b) The plot executed (1:15-27)

 b.
 Solomon’s anointing (1:28-40)

 (1) The reassurance of Bathsheba (1:28-31)

 A Closer Look

 - Who declared Adonijah king?

 - In essence, Nathan asked David, “Have you appointed Adonijah king without telling me?”
-Why do you think Nathan felt free to ask such a question of the king?
+Why do you think Nathan felt free to ask such a question of

 - Note some lessons you have learned because of consequences to your actions.

 Each day holds a new set of actions and consequences.
 What sort of results will your life produce today?